souvikbasu/react-container-as-prop/README.md

 open http://localhost:3000
 ```

-If you like the idea, please :star: the repo
+If you like the idea, please :star: this repo